ShingZhanho/HKU-Notes/src/CCCH9044-Individual-Essay/custom.md

+_(The PDF preview for this document has been disabled to improve loading speed as the document is large.
+Please download the document to view it.)_

 This is the individual essay submitted for the course CCCH9044.
 Its source is uploaded here as-is without any modifications/corrections.
 The author has received an overall grade of A+ in the course, of which 35% was attributed to this essay.